Translates of rational points along expanding closed horocycles on the modular surface: Introduction

 \subsection{Discussion of the results}

-Our proofs of \thmref{thm:equ} and \thmref{thm:fullrange} rely on spectral estimates collected in the recent paper of Kelmer and Kontorovich \cite{KelmerKontorovich2020}, with a necessary refinement of \cite[(3.6)]{KelmerKontorovich2020} in the form of \propref{prop:fe2}, which comes at the cost of a higher degree Sobolev norm.
-The online note by Jana \cite{Jana} proves the equidistribution for $\{\cR_{n}^{\rm pr}(0, 1/n)\}$ along prime steps using similar spectral arguments\footnote{ In fact he proved this equidistribution result in the setting of \cite{EinsiedlerLuethiShah2020}, namely on the product of the unit tangent bundle of the modular surface and a torus.
-His argument also works for any translate $x\in \R/\Z$.}.
-The analysis in \cite{KelmerKontorovich2020} was carried out in a more general setting, namely for the congruence covers $\G_0(p)\bk\bH$ with $p$ a prime number. \thmref{thm:equ} can be extended to that more general setting, see \rmkref{rmk:extension}.
+Our proofs of \thmref{thm:equ} and \thmref{thm:fullrange} rely on spectral estimates collected in the recent paper of Kelmer and Kontorovich \cite{KelmerKontorovich2020}, with a necessary refinement of \cite[(3.6)]{KelmerKontorovich2020} in the form of \propref{prop:fe2}, which comes at the cost of a higher degree Sobolev norm. {{This strategy is standard and is also found in \cite{ClozelUllmo2004,MarklofStrombergsson2003,SarnakUbis2015,Jana2021}, to name just a few recent papers on related problems.}} The analysis in \cite{KelmerKontorovich2020} was carried out in a more general setting, namely for the congruence covers $\G_0(p)\bk\bH$ with $p$ a prime number. \thmref{thm:equ} can be extended to that more general setting, see \rmkref{rmk:extension}.
 With these spectral estimates in hand, we further prove an effective non-equidistribution result for rational translates from which part (1) of \thmref{thm:rationalnonequ} follows, see \thmref{thm:effnonequ}.
-Part (2) of \thmref{thm:rationalnonequ} is an easy application of the symmetry \eqref{equ:symmetryzeor}.\\
+Part (2) of \thmref{thm:rationalnonequ} is an easy application of the symmetry \eqref{equ:symmetryzeor}. {{ \begin{remark} As was pointed out to us by Asaf Katz, we could also have used the estimates from \cite[Proposition 3.1]{SarnakUbis2015} in place of \cite[Proposition 3.4]{KelmerKontorovich2020}, which in our specific setting, give the same equidistribution range (with a higher degree Sobolev norm).
+We also mention that the estimates in \cite[Proposition 3.1]{SarnakUbis2015} are valid in the setting of $\G_0(q)\bk \SL_2(\R)$ with $q\in\N$, and thus imply an effective equidistribution result analogous to \thmref{thm:equ} in this generality. \end{remark} }}

 As mentioned earlier, a generalization of the symmetry \eqref{equ:symmetryzeor} is available for rational translates but breaks down for irrational translates.
 To handle irrational translates, we approximate them by rational ones to apply the symmetry relation, see \lemref{lem:counter1}.
 This is where Diophantine approximation kicks in.
 Similar ideas were also used in \cite[Section 7]{MarklofStrombergsson2003} to construct counterexamples in their setting.
 In fact, we prove \thmref{thm:nonequ2intro} by proving a more general result that captures the cusp excursion rates of the sample points $\cR_n(x,y_n)$ in terms of the Diophantine properties of the translate $x$, see \thmref{thm:nonequ2}. \thmref{thm:nonequ2intro} will then follow from \thmref{thm:nonequ2} by imposing a Diophantine condition which ensures cusp excursion, while also holds for almost every translate thanks to Khintchine's approximation theorem.
 This Diophantine condition accounts for the tight restrictions on $\{y_n\}_{n\in\N}$ in \thmref{thm:nonequ2intro}.
 On the other hand, assuming an even stronger Diophantine condition (which holds for a null set of translates), we can handle sequences decaying polynomially faster than $1/n^2$ with a much faster excursion rate towards the cusp, see \thmref{thm:negfas}.
 We also prove a non-equidistribution result (which, this time, holds for \emph{every} $x$) when $y_n=c/n^2$ and the constant $c$ is restricted to some range, see \thmref{thm:nonequ1}.
 The trade-off of this upgrade from \thmref{thm:nonequ2intro} to the everywhere non-equidistribution result is that we can no longer prove the full escape to the cusp along subsequences as in \thmref{thm:nonequ2intro}.\\